How to care for your pet in winter

 After all pets can get hypothermia if they become too cold and can’t warm up – their fur will only protect them from so much cold weather.

-Watch out for shivering, paleness, low energy, bad coordination and even coma.
+Watch out for shivering, paleness, low energy, and bad coordination.
 Hypothermia is classed as an emergency so you should seek urgent veterinary advice.

 Having the best pet insurance in place means you can get help whatever the time of year.